SquareとMicrosoft Excelの連携イメージ

 On the next screen, select the "Trigger Activation Interval".

-Choose any interval from 5 minutes, 10 minutes, 15 minutes, 30 minutes, or 60 minutes.
+Select any of the options from 5 minutes, 10 minutes, 15 minutes, 30 minutes, or 60 minutes for the "Trigger Activation Interval".

-*Note that the trigger activation interval varies depending on the plan.
+* Note that the trigger activation interval varies depending on the plan.

-(4) Click [Test], and if there are no issues, click [Save].
+(4) Click [Test] and if there are no issues, click [Save].

 In this step, you can obtain the following output.